Cecil Womack: Womack & Womack

-In 1983, Cecil and his wife Linda, who was Sam Cooke's daughter, began performing and recording together as Womack & Womack, and released a successful album, Love Wars on Elektra Records.
+In 1983, Cecil and his wife Linda, who was Sam Cooke's stepdaughter, began performing and recording together as Womack & Womack, and released a successful album, Love Wars on Elektra Records.
 The title track from the album was a no.14 hit in the UK, and the song "Baby I'm Scared Of You" was a hit on the Billboard R&B chart in the US.
 In 1988, their single "Teardrops", taken from their fourth album Conscience, became a major international hit reportedly selling more than 10 million copies worldwide.
 It reached no.3 in the UK, and no.1 in the Netherlands, Australia, and New Zealand.

 After traveling to Nigeria, they discovered ancestral ties to the Zekkariyas tribe, and Cecil adopted the name Zekkariyas.
 In 1993 they released their final album with a major label, Transformation To The House Of Zekkariyas.
 They continued to write for other artists, including Ruby Turner and Randy Crawford.

 Covers of Cecil Womack songs

 Mary Wells recorded the Valentinos "Two Lovers' History" in 1968.
 The Womack & Womack song "Love Wars" was covered by The Beautiful South for the 1990 compilation Rubáiyát.
 Eric Clapton, Elton John, K.D.
-Lang and The Sugababes are amongst the artists who recorded "Lead Me On".
+Lang and The Sugababes are among the artists who recorded "Lead Me On".
 His best-known song “Love T.K.O." has been recorded by many artists.
 Originally recorded by David Oliver, the song was subsequently recorded by: Teddy Pendergrass, Boz Scaggs, Bette Midler and Michael McDonald.
 "Teardrops" has been covered by Lulu, Joss Stone, Sugababes, and Roosevelt.